Full Committee Markup of:

 H.R.
-1715, Advanced Weather Model Computing Development Act - favorably reported to the House by a vote of 36 - 0
+1715, the Advanced Weather Model Computing Development Act - favorably reported to the House by a vote of 36 - 0

 Advances numerical weather and climate prediction by directing the Department of Energy and the National Oceanic and Atmospheric Administration to conduct collaborative research.

 H.R.
-1734, TRANQ Research Act - favorably reported to the House by a vote of 36 - 0
+1734, the TRANQ Research Act - favorably reported to the House by a vote of 36 - 0

 Directs the National Institute of Standards and Technology to deepen its partnerships and strategically focus on the science needed to detect, identify, and better understand synthetic opioids.

 - Amendment #038 offered by Ms. Tenney (R-NY) - passed by voice vote

 Adds reporting requirement and allows the Director of NIST to make legislative recommendations to improve implementation of this act.